MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/Subcontracting_EA_scope.md

 4. At this point or later in the process, if the subcontract line is for time, the vendor account manager associates vendor contacts with each subcontract line.
 This association provides information to the project manager who is working on the subcontract.
 When a vendor contact is associated with a subcontract line, the system automatically creates a bookable resource from the contact, if a bookable resource doesn't already exist.

 5. The billing method on each subcontract line can be **Fixed Price** or **Time and Material**.
-For fixed-price subcontract lines, a milestone-based invoice schedule is setup.
+For fixed-price subcontract lines, a milestone-based invoice schedule is set up.

-The rest of the steps in business process flow for Subcontracting is currently not available in the scope of October 2021 Early access.
-As new functionality is added, this page will be updated.
+The remaining steps in the business process flow for subcontracting are currently not available.
+As new functionality is added, this topic will be updated.

-The figure below represents the October 2021 Early Access scope figuratively as contrasted with the end-to-end business process outline in the Overview topic:
+The following illustration represents the Subcontracting preview release as contrasted with the end-to-end business process.

 ![Subcontracting process flow](../media/SubcontractingEAFlow.png)

-## Scope of Quantity-based and Work-based Subcontract lines for October 2021 Early Access
+## Quantity-based and work-based subcontract lines (Preview)
-In the Early access scope of October 2021, only quantity-based subcontract lines are supported.
-This means that a subcontract line can be used to purchase Time, Expenses or Materials from a vendor but not a whole body of work.
-It also means that the quantity being purchased (units of time, expenses, or quantity of materials) on a subcontract line can be used on any project in the system.
+In the Preview release, only quantity-based subcontract lines are supported.
+This means that a subcontract line can be used to purchase time, expenses, or materials from a vendor but not a whole body of work.
+This also means that the quantity being purchased (units of time, expenses, or quantity of materials) on a subcontract line can be used on any project in the system.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]